Arsha89/AGC_Analysis/README.md

 Adaptive Granger Causality (AGC) analysis of binary neural spiking data

+This repository contains the implementation of our method, called AGC analysis, proposed in the following PNAS'18 article:

+A. Sheikhattar, S. Miran, J. Liu, J. B. Fritz, S. A. Shamma, P. O. Kanold, and B. Babadi (2018).
+Extracting neuronal functional network dynamics via adaptive Granger causality analysis, Proceedings of the National Academy of Sciences (PNAS), 2018 (www.pnas.org/cgi/doi/10.1073/pnas.1718154115)

+and are disseminated for public use in the spirit of easing reproducibility.
+The experimental data sets used in this article are deposited on DRUM at http://hdl.handle.net/1903/20546 .

-This repository contains the MATLAB codes for the AGC analysis of the simulated set of spiking data, where the time-varying causal interactions among neurons are detected from the spiking activties of neuronal ensemble.
+Implementation: the AGC analysis for the simulated set of spiking data, where the dynamic causal interactions among network of neurons are extracted from the spiking activties of neuronal ensemble.
+(Read the "Applications: A Simulated Example" section of article for further details.)

 This code is composed of 4 main parts:
 1) Spike train generation